 Vembu argues Zoho is built to survive these bubbles.
 The business is privately held, has never raised money and isn’t planning any kind of exit.
 This financial independence plays out in the company’s approach to product, marketing and culture.

-Zoho currently has 45 million users across 180 countries, its revenue growth rate of 39 per cent year-over-year.
+Zoho currently has 45 million users across 180 countries.
+Its revenue is growing 39 per cent year-over-year.
 It’s aiming to get to 1 billion users – an aspiration the CEO wants to achieve over the next 10 to 15 years.

 “The boldness of vision has to be matched by the patience of execution,” he said during his opening keynote.

-The company does not participate in merger and acquisition activities largely because it believes they have a negative impact on customers associated.
-Its wide-ranging software suite, which includes more than 40 applications, is created exclusively in house.
+The company does not participate in merger and acquisition activities largely because it believes they have a negative impact on customers.
+Its wide-ranging software suite, which includes more than 40 applications, was created exclusively in house.

-Zoho has 7,000 employees more than 4,000 are in product development, R&D type of work.
-“Which is an extraordinarily high ratio for any company.”
+Zoho has 7,000 employees of whom more than 4,000 are in product development or R&D type of work which, according to Vembu, “is an extraordinarily high ratio for any company.”

 “Comparatively we have more people in support than sales, which tells you the priorities of the company because we want to take care of the customer,” he said.

-Also discussed “leaving money on the table” and never raising prices, to build customer loyalty.
+The Zoho CEO also discussed “leaving money on the table” and never raising prices in order to build customer loyalty.

-Earlier this year the enterprise software company opened its first Australian office in Byron Bay.
-One of new global offices in Singapore, Mexico, United Arab Emirates and the Netherlands.
+Earlier this year the enterprise software company opened its first Australian office in Byron Bay in addition to other new global offices in Singapore, Mexico, United Arab Emirates and the Netherlands.
 Australia has always been in its top three or four markets, behind the US and UK.